nolanlawson/sugar-pouch/README.md

 SugarPouch
 ==========

-SugarPouch is a PouchDB plugin that offers a simpler, more streamlined API for some common PouchDB operations.
+SugarPouch is a PouchDB plugin that offers a simpler, more streamlined API for common PouchDB operations.
 It's syntactic sugar, but in many cases it's also a utility belt.
-If PouchDB is jQuery, think of SugarPouch as underscore.
+If PouchDB is jQuery for databases, then SugarPouch is your underscore.

 **Warning!
 This is vaporware.
 I'm doing doc-driven development, so I'm writing the docs before I write any working code.
 Do not be tricked by this README into thinking that this is a working plugin!
 This warning will be removed when it's ready.**

 API
 ---